cduchesne1/flutter_starter_template/README.md

 ### Setup complete

 Everything is set to start your new project!
-You can now run your app and make sure that itt is properly setup!
+You can now run your app and make sure that it is properly setup!

 ## Package used in this template

 [flutter_launcher_icons](https://pub.dev/packages/flutter_launcher_icons): Command-line tool that make updating the app's launcher icon easy.

 [get_it](https://pub.dev/packages/get_it): A service locator.

 [stacked](https://pub.dev/packages/stacked): A MVVM architecture developed by the FilledStacks community.

 [stacked_services](https://pub.dev/packages/stacked_services): A package that provides services to help with the implementation of the Stacked architecture.

 [stacked_hooks](https://pub.dev/packages/stacked_hooks): A package that allows you to use the Flutter Hooks package with the Stacked architecture.

 [flutter_hooks](https://pub.dev/packages/flutter_hooks): A Flutter implementation of React hooks.

 [equatable](https://pub.dev/packages/equatable): Package that makes comparison between objects easier.

 [dartz](https://pub.dev/packages/dartz): Functional programming in Dart.

 [internet_connection_checker](https://pub.dev/packages/internet_connection_checker): Check accurately the connection status of the devices.

 [lint](https://pub.dev/packages/lint): Community-driven collection of lint rules for Dart and Flutter.

 [mockito](https://pub.dev/packages/mockito): Mock library for Dart.

 [device_preview](https://pub.dev/packages/device_preview): Package that approximate the looks of your app on any device from any device.